January 16, 2023

 Some of these injuries resulted from workers being hit by objects, power tool accidents, and falls from ladders.
 These accidents caused a total of 189 injuries and zero fatalities.

-The Bronx has seen 49 construction accidents so far this year (compared to 36 in 2021), causing 49 injuries and zero fatalities.
+The Bronx has seen 49 construction accidents this year (compared to 36 in 2021), causing 49 injuries and zero fatalities.
 Some of these injuries were caused by falls and caught-between incidents.

-Staten Island has seen the lowest number of construction accidents, with only two reported so far in 2022 causing two injuries.
+Staten Island has seen the lowest number of construction accidents, with only two reported in 2022, causing two injuries.

 What Causes NYC Construction Injuries?